-- Telemedicine We are the largest provider of telemedicine services in the U.S. by number of patient visits, as of December 31, 2023, focused exclusively on occupational health services and workers' compensation.
-We compete with smaller platforms that focus on occupational health services and workers' compensation and with larger telemedicine companies that offer occupational health services as a small piece of their business. - Third-party employer services administration Concentra Medical Compliance Administration competes in a fragmented market with a large number of third-party administrators across the country.
+• Telemedicine - We are a provider of telemedicine services focused exclusively on occupational health services and workers' compensation.
+We compete with smaller platforms that focus on occupational health services and workers' compensation and with larger telemedicine companies that offer occupational health services as a small piece of their business.

+• Third-party employer services administration - Concentra Medical Compliance Administration competes in a fragmented market with a large number of third-party administrators across the country.